Man succeeds in taking wife's face pillow for travel

 Users took the joke on good mood and they praised Fortunado, who, despite the company of the pillow, had to enjoy the ride alone.

-“What an amazing trip, I was impressed with what you did,” said one netizen.
+“What an amazing trip, I was blown away by what you did,” said one netizen.

 “I laughed so hard, but you’re so cute” and “You’re really different, so sweet,” were some of the other responses given to the post, which had more than 20,000 likes on Facebook.